melaniedaniel7/Apply-filters-to-SQL-queries/Apply filters to SQL queries.md

 and Coursera, and I acknowledge their role in supporting the completion of this project.

 ### Project description
 In this activity I acted as a security professional at a large organization.
-Part of my job was to investigate security issues to help keep the system secure.
+Part of my job was to investigate security issues to help keep the system secure and update employee computers as needed.
 In this scenario I recently discovered some potential security issues that involved login attempts and employee machines.
 My task was to examine the organization’s data in their employees and log_in_attempts tables.
 I used SQL filters to retrieve records from different datasets and investigate the potential security issues.